stevetab03/ORBIT/README.md

 a rate governed by the integrated convergence speed.
 The mathematics and the economics are mutually consistent by construction.

-Full derivations, proofs, and theorem statements are documented in `theory/orbit_monograph.pdf`.

 ---

 ## What the Model Does